ASeriousMister/BTCKeySearch/README.md

 # BTCKeySearch
-A python tool that scans files in a given directory looking for Bitcoin private keys.
+A python tool that scans files in a given directory looking for Bitcoin private keys, BIP32 root keys (xpriv) and Monero private spend keys.

 This tool is part of the AnuBitux project.
 See more at https://anubitux.org